 The sand volume changes of the attachment bar are small due to its role as a sediment redistribution zone rather than an accumulation or storage zone (Zarillo et al., 2007).
 As seen in Figure 7, volume changes alternate between positive and negative on a seasonal basis.
 Increases in sand volume usually occur during the winter season of higher wave energy, whereas volume losses from the attachment bar usually occur during the summer season.
 It is likely that the winter sand volume increases are due to sand bypassing around the inlet entrance by higher energy winter wave conditions.
 Losses in the summer months are likely due to the movement of sand further south or back to the inlet entrance during the lower energy conditions of the summer season and north directed littoral sand transport by wave energy from the southeast in the summer.
-An increase in bar volume of about 70,000 cubic yards seen in the summer 2019 survey may be related to partial back passing of sand placed between R10 and R17 from the sand trap in the winter of 2020.
+An increase in bar volume of about 70,000 cubic yards seen in the summer 2019 survey may be related to partial back passing of sand placed between R10 and R17 from the sand trap in the winter of 2019.
+This was partially balanced by a volume loss of about 40,000 cubic yards by winter of 2020.
 Sand volume in the attachment bar is little changed between the summer of 2020 and 2021 despite seasonal fluctuations.
 Sand volume in the attachment bar has increased by about 35,000 cubic yards since 2005.